hexadivine/ctf_writeups/notes/tools/nmap/README.md

 ![](Pasted%20image%2020241124080807.png)
 ## UDP Scan

 UDP is a connectionless protocol, and hence it does not require any handshake for connection establishment.
 We cannot guarantee that a service listening on a UDP port would respond to our packets.
 However, if a UDP packet is sent to a closed port, an ICMP port unreachable error (type 3, code 3) is returned.
-You can select UDP scan using the `-sU` option
+You can select UDP scan using the `-sU` option.

 ![](Pasted%20image%2020241124081432.png)
 ![](Pasted%20image%2020241124081446.png)